OWASP/wstg/document/4-Web_Application_Security_Testing/01-Information_Gathering/08-Fingerprint_Web_Application_Framework.md

 ## Summary

-There is nothing new under the sun, and nearly every web application that one may think of developing has already been developed.
-With the vast number of free and Open Source software projects that are actively developed and deployed around the world, it is very likely that an application security test will face a target that is entirely or partly dependent on these well-known applications or frameworks (e.g. WordPress, phpBB, Mediawiki, etc).
+It wouldn't be a stretch to say that almost every conceivable idea for a web application has already been put into development.
+With the vast number of free and open-source software projects that are actively developed and deployed globally, it is very likely that an application security test will encounter a target that is entirely or partly dependent on these well-known applications or frameworks (e.g. WordPress, phpBB, Mediawiki, etc).
 Knowing the web application components that are being tested significantly helps in the testing process and will also drastically reduce the effort required during the test.
 These well-known web applications have known HTML headers, cookies, and directory structures that can be enumerated to identify the application.
 Most of the web frameworks have several markers in those locations which help an attacker or tester to recognize them.
 This is basically what all automatic tools do, they look for a marker from a predefined location and then compare it to the database of known signatures.
 For better accuracy several markers are usually used.

 ## Test Objectives